Not everyone who is dating after 50 comes out of a long-term relationship, but many people do. If so, starting to date again can feel uncomfortable.

 In short, starting to date again can be discombobulating and feel like too much, or too strange, to handle.

 Don't despair, though.
 While it might be a brand new world, you'll soon find your feet and start enjoying the journey.
-Further down in this article, you'll find some pointers for doing so.

 Everyone's too set in their ways